plewis/plewis.github.io/phylogenetics/lab-simulation.md

     paup> showtree 69

-Using this method, tally the number of trees with each of the tree possible splits.
+:large_blue_diamond: Using this method, tally the number of trees with each of the tree possible splits.

 > :thinking: How many parsimony trees were AB|CD?
 AC|BD?
 AD|BC?